Quick Answer

-Yes, You Can Buy a House With an ITIN
+Can I Buy a House With an ITIN?

 No federal law requires a Social Security Number to get a mortgage.
 ITIN holders — including undocumented immigrants — can legally apply for and receive a home loan in the United States.
 These loans are called ITIN loans or non-QM (non-qualified mortgage) loans.